For more info, questions, or to seek immediate Hospice care, please call:321.434.1744

 What is Hospice Care?

-Typically, when a physician gives a patient six months or less to live, he or she will advise the patient and his or her closest family members to seek out Hospice assistance.
-However, there really is no exact answer as every family and patient is unique.
-Some families wish they had sought out hospice sooner as it often takes some of the burden off families, allowing them to spend more quality time with their loved one—who generally experiences less pain while in Hospice care.
+Typically, when a physician gives a patient six months or less to live, he or she will advise the patient and his or her closest family member to seek out Hospice assistance.
+However, there is no exact answer, as every family and patient is unique.
+Some families wish they had sought out Hospice sooner, as it often takes some of the burden off families, allowing them to spend more quality time with their loved one, who generally experiences less pain while in Hospice care.
 Patients are evaluated to ensure they meet Medicare guidelines to receive Hospice care, and the following questions are considered to ensure it is the right time to seek assistance from Hospice of Health First :

-If your family member is in need of Hospice Care and you answered 'yes' to any of these questions, you can contact Hospice of Health First at 321-952-0494 to discuss options for arranging professional Hospice Care.
+If your family member is in need of Hospice care and you answered 'yes' to any of these questions, you can contact Hospice of Health First at 321.434.1744 to discuss options for arranging professional Hospice care.

 For admission into Hospice of Health First, the following are required:

 The following are direct quotes from anonymous family members who have experienced Hospice of Health First services.
-Let them tell you about their experiences:
+These statements capture just a few of their experiences: